 - Shigellosis: caused by bacteria.
 Symptoms include bloody stool, diarrhea and fever.

 - Typhoid fever: caused by bacteria.
 Symptoms include fever, headache, constipation, diarrhea, nausea, vomiting, loss of appetite and an abdominal rash.

 Although these are all potential waterborne disease threats within the U.S., some are more common than others.
-For example, cholera and typhoid fever were the most common of the waterborne diseases in the U.S. during the late 19th and 20th centuries.
-However, the number of cases of these waterborne diseases has dropped dramatically in the decades since.
+For example, cholera and typhoid fever were the most common of the waterborne diseases in the U.S. during the late 19th and 20th centuries, but have dropped dramatically in the decades since.

 Today, the most waterborne disease outbreaks in the U.S. have resulted from either giardiasis or cryptosporidiosis.
 These two waterborne diseases are marked by an ability to survive in cold water, a low dose required for infection and a resistance to some of the water treatment practices commonly used today.
 Fortunately, researchers are using information about the outbreaks of these diseases to further update and improve water treatment practices and standards all over the country.